WardBrian/stan-web-demo/DEVELOPMENT.md

 and `bernoulli.wasm` files in `src/tinystan`.

-This can be done in a containerized way by running
+This can be done in a containerized way by running `docker build ./build/ --output ./stan-web-demo/src/tinystan/`
-`cd docker; docker build . --output ../stan-web-demo/src/tinystan`

 The following steps should get you up and running: